jamesonwilliams/jamesonwilliams.github.io/docs/index.markdown

 ---
-layout: page
+layout: home
 title: Hello
 ---

-This is a static landing page.

-Will add a pic or somethin'.
+My name is Jameson Williams.

+I am a Senior Software Engineer at AWS.

+I like to play the guitar and drive around the United States.

-There is a list of posts [here](/posts).
+This site is new, but I have a blog [here](/posts).